+4.1.
 Human Toxicity

-A summary of toxicity factors compiled for individual PFASs is provided in Table 4a.
-Final toxicity factors selected to generate EALs are noted in Table 4b.
-The studies reflect a mix of toxicity associated with protonated acid and anion forms of the compounds (see Table 4a).
+A summary of toxicity factors compiled for individual PFASs is provided in Table 3a.
+Final toxicity factors selected to generate EALs are noted in Table 3b.
+The studies reflect a mix of toxicity associated with protonated acid and anion forms of the compounds (see Table 3a).
 For the purposes of this document, the toxicity of protonated acid and anion forms of the compounds is assumed to be identical and the toxicity factors apply to both.

-A summary of available evidence of health effects indicated by toxicological studies of PFASs is provided in Table 5.
+A summary of available evidence of health effects indicated by toxicological studies of PFASs is provided in Table 4.
 An abbreviated summary is provided in Table J of Attachment 2.
-Health concerns associated with long-term, chronic exposure to PFASs focus on potential systemic (noncancer) effects to liver function, immune system alterations, developmental effects and metabolic and endocrine dysfunction (e.g., USEPA 2016a,b; Zeilmaker 2018; ATSDR 2018; Kirk et al. 2018).
-Refer to the references provided with Table 3b and Table 4b for additional overviews of toxicological studies.
+Health concerns associated with long-term, chronic exposure to PFASs focus on potential systemic (noncancer) effects to liver function, immune system alterations, developmental effects and metabolic and endocrine dysfunction (e.g., USEPA 2022a,b,c; Zeilmaker 2018; ATSDR 2018; Kirk et al. 2018).
+Refer to the references provided with Table 2b and Table 3b for additional overviews of toxicological studies.

 There is significant debate and uncertainty regarding the long-term human health effects of exposure to these and other PFASs.
 Human epidemiology studies as well as in vitro and animal toxicology studies have often produced conflicting results, contributing to the uncertainty.
 Toxicity factors used to develop EALs and health effects associated with individual compounds will be updated as new information becomes available.
-This could result in a future increase or a decrease of the action levels presented in this document.
+This could result in a future increase or decrease of the action levels presented in this document.

-Primary sources referred to for selection of toxicity factors presented in Table 4 include (in order of preference):
+Primary sources referred to for selection of toxicity factors presented in Table 3a include: